 Pay-per-click (PPC) advertising like Google AdWords, Bing Ads, and Facebook Ads was one of our most requested service offerings last year, and we were not alone – 2014 was a banner year for the whole PPC industry.
 The success of PPC is mainly dependent on three factors: 1.
 Keyword selection 2.
 Compelling Copywriting 3.
 Synergy on the website landing page between 1&2.
 Managing PPC campaigns with knowledge of website SEO will continue to be a winning combination for business advertising in the upcoming year(s).

-A relative newcomer and nearly unknown tool for non-professionals is structured markup code most commonly referred to as its standards name of “Schema”.
+A relative newcomer and nearly unknown tool for non-professionals are structured markup code most commonly referred to as its standards name of “Schema.”
 This universal code works for the major search engines and adds additional data (in search engine language) for things such as contact information, products, services, product reviews, and business review ratings (think Zagat reviews).
 This simple code was a powerhouse for local businesses in 2014 and will continue in importance in 15.

 by Chris Sheehy